davidpots/playsongnotes/_lessons/335 thunder road - bruce springsteen.md

     OUTRO (w/ harmonica)
         D . . .
 A . . .
 D . . .
 G . . .
         D . . .
 A . . .
 G . . .
 A . . .

+        ## Chord progressions for entire song

+            INTRO

+                D . . .
+Bm  . . .
+D . . .
+G . . .
+                D . . .
+F#m . . .
+G . . .
+A . . .

+            VERSE 1 & 2

+                D . . .
+G . . .
+D . .
+G D . . .
+The screen door slams...
+                D . . .
+A . . .
+G . . .
+G . . .
+Like a vision she dances...
+                G . . .
+A . . .
+D . . .
+G . . .
+Roy Orbison singing...
+                G . . .
+D . . .
+A . . .
+A . . .
+Don't turn me home again...

+                D . . .
+G . . .
+D . .
+G D . . .
+Don't run back inside, darling...
+                D . . .
+A . . .
+G . . .
+G . . .
+So you're scared and you're thinking...
+                G . . .
+A . . .
+D . . .
+G . . .
+Show a little faith, there's magic...
+                G . . .
+D . . .
+A . . .
+A . . .
+And that's alright with me...

+            CHORUS 1 & 2

+                D . . .
+Bm  . . .
+D . . .
+G . . .
+You can hide 'neath your covers...
+                D . . .
+F#m . . .
+G . . .
+A . . .
+Waste your summer praying in vain...

+                D . . .
+Bm  . . .
+D . . .
+G . . .
+Well, now I'm now hero...
+                D . . .
+F#m . . .
+G . . .
+A . . .
+With a chance to make it good somehow...

+            VERSE 3

+                D . . .
+G . . .
+D . .
+G D . . .
+Roll down the window and let the wind...
+                D . . .
+A . . .
+G . . .
+G . . .
+Night's busted open, these two wheels...
+                G . . .
+A . . .
+D . . .
+G . . .
+We got one last chance to make it real...
+                G . . .
+D . . .
+A . . .
+A . . .
+Climb in back, heaven's waiting....

+            CHORUS 3

+                D . . .
+Bm  . . .
+D . . .
+G . . .
+Ohh, come take my hand...
+                D . . .
+F#m . . .
+G . . .
+A . . .
+Ohh, oh Thunder Road...

+                D . . .
+Bm  . . .
+D . . .
+G . . .
+Lying out there like a killer in the sun...
+                D . . .
+F#m . . .
+G . . .
+A . . .
+Ohh, oh Thunder road, sit tight...
+                D . . .
+D   . . .
+Thunder road----!

+            BRIDGE

+                G  . . .
+A  . . .
+D   . . .
+D  . . .
+Well, I've got this guitar...
+                Bm . . .
+Bm . . .
+G   . . .
+A  . . .
+My car's out back if you're ready...
+                G  . . .
+A  . . .
+F#m . . .
+Bm . . .
+From your front porch...
+                G  . . .
+G  . . .
+A   . . .
+A  . . .
+I know you're lonely for words...

+            VERSE 4

+                D   . . .
+G   . . .
+D . .
+G D . . .
+There were ghosts in the eyes...
+                D   . . .
+A   . . .
+G . . .
+G . . .
+They haunt this dusty beach road...
+                G   . . .
+A   . . .
+D . . .
+G . . .
+They scream your name at night....

+            ENDING

+                F#m . . .
+F#m . . .
+G . . .
+G . . .
+And in the lonely cool before dawn...
+                Em  . . .
+A   . . .
+G . . .
+G . . .
+When you get to the porch, they're all..
+                Em  . . .
+Em  . . .
+G . . .
+A . . .
+It's a town full of losers...
+                D   . . .
+D   . . .                    ...to win----!

+## Chord shapes needed

+With a capo on 3rd fret, this song requires all the common chords in the key of D (D, Em, F#m, G, A, Bm).
+You could play these conventionally, or you can use the alternate voicings which I'll also show.
+The common way to play these chords is as follows:

+    E –––2––––3––––0––––2––––2––––0–––
+    B –––3––––3––––2––––3––––2––––0–––
+    G –––2––––0––––2––––4––––2––––0–––
+    D –––0––––0––––2––––4––––4––––2–––
+    A ––––––––2––––0––––2––––4––––2–––
+    E ––––––––3––––––––––––––2––––0–––
+         D    G    A    Bm  F#m   Em

+Alternatively, you can use the following voicings for all of the chords.
+This lets you skip out from ever playing a barre chord (which makes them easier, once you learn the shapes).
+An important thing to realize here is your left ring finger is on the same note for all of the chord shapes (3rd fret of the second string).
+Also, with the exception of the D chord, you'll leave the high-E string open for all chords.
+Together, these give this group of chords a uniform & consistent sound, via these droning notes.

+Technically, these voicings deviate from the named chords in a strict sense - but don't let that both you.
+Used well, these sound great.
+My advice with these is to lean into them when things are slower & less hectic.
+Then, when things pickup to a full strum -- switching to the regular chord shapes (above) works well.
+Or, you could mix and match!
+It's up to you.
+See my video lesson for reference.

+    [See my PDF for finger positions]

+    E ––2––  –(0)–  –(0)–  –(0)–  –(0)–  –(0)––
+    B ––3––  ––3––  ––3––  ––3––  ––3––  ––3–––
+    G ––2––  ––2––  ––2––  ––2––  ––2––  ––0–––
+    D ––0––  ––0––  ––2––  ––0––  ––0––  ––2–––
+    A –––––  ––x––  ––0––  ––2––  ––x––  ––2–––
+    E –––––  ––3––  –––––  –––––  ––2––  ––0–––
+        D      G      A      Bm    F#m     Em

+## Strumming patterns

+This is a very long song, with many peaks & valleys -- so you'll want to be a bit considered with whatever strumming pattern you use.
+Said another way, you probably don't want to strum w/ the exact same pattern & volume the entire time... that might get monotonous.
+I'll show you a few options here, pick and choose from these options to put together a total package that works for your needs.
+Again, see my video lesson & full play-along cover to see how I approach it.

+### When you're starting out...

+Just begin by doing a downstrum on the "1" count only.
+Get comfortable with the progression and vocal melody.
+Sneak in other strums here and there, if you want, but get familiar with that "1" count being your anchor & foundation.

+    1 + 2 + 3 + 4 +
+    D
+    >

+### Adding end of measure strums...

+From there, you might try adding an "up-down-up" on the final 3 eighth notes of each measure... while keeping your "1" count bigger strum.
+This helps flesh things out a bit, and makes the chord changes (that always happen on the "1") sound a bit more dramatic since they'll be preceded by the trio of smaller strums.

+    1 + 2 + 3 + 4 +
+    D         U D U
+    >

+### Filling it out even more

+Finally, you could add some additional strums on the "2 + " counts, while keeping the strums above.
+This is a pretty common pattern in itself, but I would recommend approaching things gingerly -- and not over doing it.
+Keep the "1" count as your strongest strum, and view all these other strums as lighter filler strums.
+This will let you dial up (or down) the intensity of things, which is important for such a dynamic (and long) song.

+    1 + 2 + 3 + 4 +
+    D   D U   U D U
+    >

+## Listen to full versions of this song

+### Bruce's album version

+<iframe width="560" height="315" src="https://www.youtube.com/embed/W2X0Gf9jfz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Bruce Springsteen VH1 Storytellers live performance

+This one is great, in that he tells the story behind each line of the song.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wv8p5aK-CGE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Bruce Springsteen solo acoustic version

+Note, he's using the alternate versions of the chords, as I show above.
+Capo 2nd fret.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6TNF18oxirc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### John Mooreland's cover

+Nice to hear an acoustic cover with straight-ahead strumming & normal chord shapes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jub6cg_UhcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Thanks, all!